AndyIbanez/andyibanez-com/content/posts/understanding-async-await-in-swift.md

 In the case of callback-based asynchronous code, control is given back whenever completion handlers are executed.

-And as you may imagine, these calls can be come more and more complex and nested.
+And as you may imagine, these calls can become more and more complex and nested.

 # Introducing async/await